ekrell/menelaus/README.md

 However, the typical vehicle is a fixed wing with limited hovering or cruising ability.
 Also, the targets are not typically sharing positional information with the tracking vehicle.
 This project explores the use of a quadcopter as a tracking vehicle whose targets are part of its multi-robot team and share information.
-Of interest is how such information can be used for autonomous path planning for the quadcopter that minimizes movement sinch hovering uses less energy than moving.
+Of interest is how such information can be used for autonomous path planning for the quadcopter that minimizes movement since hovering uses less energy than moving.
-Rather than constantly "tail-chase" the targets, the quadcopter should predict the path of the targets and select a place to hover while continueing to pan and tilt the camera.
+Rather than constantly "tail-chase" the targets, the quadcopter should predict the path of the targets and select a place to hover while continuing to pan and tilt the camera.

 The quadcopter should be able to follow a variety of platforms and in a variety of terrain types.
-Heterogeniety of targets and terrains affect the path prediction.
+Heterogeneity of targets and terrains affect the path prediction.
 Machine learning should be used to enable to the quadcopter to track more effectively through more accurate path predictions.

 An additional feature would be to specify some point or area as an additional non-vehicle target.
 If possible, the quadcopter continues tracking the target vehicles while also keeping the stationary targets in view.
 This would be of use to a remote operator of vehicles who wants to not only see the vehicle(s) from a good angle, but also certain objects or locations in the environment.
-Another idea is to keep the alitude set by the user rather than the autonomous quadcopter.
+Another idea is to keep the altitude set by the user rather than the autonomous quadcopter.
 It is reasonable that a user wants to view the targets, but also some amount of area around the targets to be truly useful.
 Or even a completely separate autonomous behavior that sends the altitude to this following behavior, based on some application-specific criteria.

 Generally, the project should be useful for a variety of multi-robot team applications.